Editors-in-Chief: Susan G. Conard and Stefan Doerr

 Prospective authors are encouraged to examine the Author Instructions.
 The journal welcomes papers aimed at understanding the basic principles of fire as a process, understanding its ecological impact at the stand level and the landscape level, modeling fire and its effects, or presenting information on how to effectively and efficiently manage fire.
 All papers are refereed rigorously by the Journal’s Editorial Board and external reviewers.

-Access to the online version of the Journal is a benefit of IAWF membership, with links located in the Members Only section of this website.
-IAWF members are also eligible for discounted Individual or Student print subscriptions.
+Access to the online version of the past issues of the Journal is a benefit of IAWF membership, with links located in the Members Only section of this website.